-- 1.18 Car parking and setting down will satisfy Requirement M1 or M2 if: - (a) at least one parking bay designated for disabled people is provided on firm and level ground as close as feasible to the principal entrance of the building; - (b) the dimensions of the designated parking bays are as shown in Diagram 2 (with a 1200mm accessibility zone between, and a 1200mm safety zone on the vehicular side of, the parking bays, and with a dropped kerb when there is a pedestrian route at the other side of the parking bay); - (c) the surface of the accessibility zone is firm, durable and slip resistant, with undulations not exceeding 3mm under a 1m straight edge for formless materials.
-Inappropriate materials might be loose sand or gravel; - (d) ticket machines, where necessary for wheelchair users and people of short stature, are adjacent to the designated parking bays for disabled people and have controls between 750mm and 1200mm above the ground and a plinth which does not project in front of the face of the machine in a way that prevents its convenient use; - (e) a clearly sign-posted setting down point is located on firm and level ground as close as practicable to the principal or alternative accessible entrance with its surface level with the carriageway at that point to allow convenient access to and from the entrance for people with walking difficulties or people using a wheelchair.
+1.18 Car parking and setting down will satisfy Requirement M1 or M2 if:

+- a. at least one parking bay designated for disabled people is provided on firm and level ground as close as feasible to the principal entrance of the building; - b. the dimensions of the designated parking bays are as shown in Diagram 2 (with a 1200mm accessibility zone between, and a 1200mm safety zone on the vehicular side of, the parking bays, and with a dropped kerb when there is a pedestrian route at the other side of the parking bay);

-Diagram 2 Parking bay designated for disabled people
+Diagram 2 Parking bay designated for